srctool/camouflage/CONTRIBUTING.md

 # Contributing to Camouflage

 Thank you for your interest in Camouflage!
-This root repository coordinates documentation, design, and the language-specific implementations.
-Most code changes happen in the submodules:
+This root repository coordinates the documentation site, design/architecture, and the language-specific implementations.
+Most code changes happen in the submodules, while the documentation lives under docs/.

 - Kotlin implementation: `kotlin-lib/`
 - Dart implementation: `dart-lib/`
+- Documentation website: `docs/`

 If your contribution affects only one language, work in that submodule.
 If it affects documentation or cross-cutting design, open an issue/PR in the root repo.

 ## How you can contribute
 - Use the issue templates in `.github/ISSUE_TEMPLATE` to report bugs or request features.
-- Improve docs (see `docs/usage` and `docs/internal`).
+- Improve docs in `docs/` (see “Contributing to Docs” below).
 - Implement features or fixes in `kotlin-lib/` or `dart-lib/`.
 - Improve tests, CI, and developer experience.